getodk/docs/docs/entity-cheat-sheet.rst

 Looking up an Entity from an External CSV
 ______________________________________

-Another way to choose an entity from a list is by another key.
-Note that the ``calculate`` to get the ``name`` (also referred to as Entity ID or UUID) is only required if you need to update the entity.
+Another way to choose an Entity from a list is by another key.
+Note that the ``calculate`` to get the ``name`` (also referred to as Entity ID or UUID) is only required if you need to update the Entity.

 .. list-table:: Example of selecting a household by a barcode ID.
    :widths: 40 20 10 30